EVEI2YONE/MatrixChainMultiplication/README.md

 # MatrixChainMultiplication
 Saw a pattern an decided to replicate it.
-It may or may not be an exact replication of MCM, but I did it based it's behavior and not on pseudocode.
+It may or may not be an exact replication of MCM (pseudocode-wise), but I did it based it's behavior and not on pseudocode.
 Produces the same output either way.

 The purpose of MCM is to find the optimal order to multiply matrices.